roman-milk/roman-milk.github.io/that-old-house-1.md

+===

- ****** That Old House ****** byTx_Tall_Tales© Bev asked to take a break under the tree and we parked her there, while we sat on the ground nearby.
+Bev asked to take a break under the tree and we parked her there, while we sat on the ground nearby.
 We talked about her past, her childhood, what the country was like in the thirties and forties.

  She had been in love, married young, and her husband of eight months joined the nascent Army Air Forces after Pearl Harbor.
 He'd died over the skies of Europe, and she'd never married again.